noahehall/theBookOfNoah/databases/mongodb.md

   - database
     - databases hold collections of documents

+  - collection
+    - mongodb stores documents in collections
+    - collections are analgous to tables in a relational databse
+    - exists within a single db
+        - collections are created when you first store data for that collection via one of the collection API crud methods

   - document
     - a record in a mongodb collection and the basic unit of data in mongodb
     - analogous to JSON objects but exist in the db as BSON